information

 Project Area

-The project will take place in the wetlands and natural areas along the Springwater Corridor Trail from Beggars Tick Natural Area to Zenger Farm.
+The project area lies within the wetlands and natural areas along the Springwater Corridor Trail, from Beggar’s Tick Natural Area to Zenger Farm.
 The project is located on public property between SE 111th and 122nd Avenues, from SE Harold Street and SE Foster Road.

 Map of Springwater Wetlands and Floodplain Restoration Project areas.
 The map reflects project boundaries of the work zone, in comparison to where the Springwater Corridor Trail, Zenger Farms, and Johnson Creek.wetlands storage and habitat restoration areas

-Simplified map for the Springwater Wetlands and Floodplain Restoration Project.
-Please note - this map is not up to scale.
+Above is a simplified map for the Springwater Wetlands and Floodplain Project.
+Please note this map is not up to scale.

 What’s Happening Now?